Mailu/Mailu/docs/webadministration.rst

 * Username.
 The user name for logging in to the email server.
 Normally this is the email address or the email address' local-part (the part before @).

 * Password.
-The password for logging in the email server.
+The password for logging in to the email server.

 * Keep emails on the server.
 When ticked, retains the email message in the email account after retrieving it.